hcientist/OnlinePythonTutor/v5-unity/tests/frontend-tests/README.txt

-Visual regression testing for OPT frontend started exploring on 2018-06-09 using Google Puppeteer (https://pptr.dev/)
+Visual regression testing for OPT frontend started exploring (again!!!) on 2018-06-09 using Google Puppeteer (https://pptr.dev/)

-{
+this is (at least) my 3rd attempt at this: {

-  for a really old prior attempt at frontend visual regression testing using phantomjs (created around 2013-11-23), see:
+  for a REALLY old prior attempt at frontend visual regression testing using phantomjs (created around 2013-11-23 and updated in early 2014), see:
     ../../../v3/tests/frontend-tests/opt-screenshot-test.js

-  and for a less old version using casperjs, see ../
+  and for a less old prior attempt from July 2016 using casperjs, see:
+    ../../../tests/frontend-regression-tests/

 }

-Instructions:

-install using:

-  npm install puppeteer
-  npm install pixelmatch

-  (which will install stuff in ../node_modules)
+Dependencies: see top of frontend-golden-test.js